anonaddy/addy.io/source/privacy.md

 You have the right to request access to personal data that we may process about you.

 You have the right to require us to correct any inaccuracies in your data, free of charge.
 You can access, correct, update or request deletion of your personal information at any time, either through your online account or by contacting us.

+#### **Third party services**

+The only third party service that we use is [Stripe](https://stripe.com) to process payments for subscriptions.
+Any payment transactions will be carried out by Stripe over encrypted connections.

 #### **Changes To Our Privacy Policy**